DIS-SIN/gcanalytics/README.md

 The experimental apps here are built on the following stack:

-* The dashboard uses HTML, SASS/CSS, JS, D3 and the launchpad uses HTML, JS, CSS, jQuery, Metro4
+* The dashboard uses HTML, [SASS](http://sass-lang.com/), JS, [D3](https://d3js.org/) and the launchpad uses HTML, JS, CSS, [jQuery](https://jquery.com/), [Metro4](https://metroui.org.ua/index.html)
 * The data is all JSON files, we harvest the data from our exisiting analytics site with Python 3
-* The server-side an Azure cloud running an Ubuntu VM, Python 3, Flask, and nginx
+* The server-side is an [Azure](https://azure.microsoft.com/en-ca/) cloud running an [Ubuntu VM](https://www.ubuntu.com/), [Python 3](https://www.python.org/downloads/release/python-370/), [Flask](http://flask.pocoo.org/), and [nginx](https://www.nginx.com/)
-* We automate our deploys with crontab and pm2
+* We automate our deploys with crontab and [pm2](https://pm2.io/doc/)

-Note: The hard part here really isn't the dashboard or apps we can build with the data - the hard part is getting everyone standardized on one tracking system across the whole landscape.
+> Note: The hard part here really isn't the dashboard or apps we can build with the data - the hard part is getting everyone standardized on one tracking system across the whole landscape.
 This is an orginizational challenge which will need the help a many talented folks across GoC.
 We just wanted to demo what we can do if we had this content in easily usable forms.
 It's easier to share a vision when you can touch and see something.
 We hope this inspires you too.

 ### Getting/Refreshing the Data